ldarren/pico-common/man/obj_extend.md

 the target object

 ## option
-__tidy__: if tidy equal to true, undefined value in object will be ignored in the output
+__tidy__: if tidy = 1, undefined value in object will be ignored, 2 null value will be ignored

 __mergeArr__: if mergeArr equal to true,